MaxHalford/StSICMR-Inference/README.md

 ## Setup

-All of the code has been tested on Python 3.4 and Ubuntu 14.04.
-This should work fine on a different OS, however Python 3.x is highly recommended.
-You can either use your current Python installation, a virtual environment or the []
+All of the code has been tested with both Python 2 and Python 3.
+People have successfully used it on Ubuntu, Mac OS and Windows.
+You can either use your current Python installation, a virtual environment or the [Anaconda distribution](https://store.continuum.io/cshop/anaconda/).

-### Normal
+### 1. Normal

 The following module versions were used, that said older and newer versions have a good chance of working too.

+    - matplotlib == 1.4.3
+    - pandas == 0.16.2
     - Cython == 0.22.1
-	- matplotlib == 1.4.3
     - numpy == 1.9.2
-	- scipy == 0.15.1

 If you do not have them installed type